NeikiDev/DocsNeikiDev/docs/information/kaspersky-ksn-transparency-summary.md

 * It is stored on Switzerland-based servers.
 (If you are in the EU no connection is made to Russia)
 * If your Kaspersky Product and you are based not in Russia, the data is **not sent** to Russia.

+## Quick answered questions about Kaspersky Security Network (KSN)

+* Is it safe to enable Kaspersky Security Network (KSN)?
+    * Yes, it is safe to enable Kaspersky Security Network (KSN).
+* Is Kaspersky Security Network (KSN) enabled by default?
+    * No, Kaspersky Security Network (KSN) is not enabled by default.
+* Is Kaspersky Security Network (KSN) avaible in the Free version of Kaspersky?
+    * Yes, Kaspersky Security Network (KSN) is avaible in the Free version of Kaspersky.
+* Does Kaspersky Security Network (KSN) collect personal data?
+    * No, Kaspersky Security Network (KSN) does not collect personal data.
+* Does Kaspersky Security Network (KSN) connect to Russia?
+    * No, If you are not in Russia, Kaspersky Security Network (KSN) does not connect to Russia.
+* Where is Kaspersky Security Network (KSN) data processed?
+    * Kaspersky Security Network (KSN) data is processed in Switzerland (EU).
 ## How to enable Kaspersky Security Network (KSN)

 * If you accept the **KSN Agreement** during the installation of your Kaspersky product, KSN is enabled.